-Materials and services are projected to decrease by \$1,065,000 (16%) compared to the 2023-24 financial year.
-However, when excluding waste management costs and non-recurring operating expenses, there is a modest increase of 1.2% (\$50,000) in recurring expenses.
+When excluded waste management costs and non-recurring operating expenses, there is a modest increase of 1.2% (\$50,000) in recurring materials and services expenses.
 The expected substantial increase in costs associated with the outdoor services contract and municipal building surveyor services has been largely offset by anticipated savings in other expense categories within materials and services.